 - MySQL is the most loved database for web development.

 MySQL also uses enormous data sets, up to 50 million rows and columns or more in a table.
 The default document size limit for a table is 4GB, however, you can build this (if your operating system can deal with it) to a hypothetical restriction of 8 million terabytes (TB).
+If you want to learn about loading data file to table in MySQL, here’s a resource you can check out.

 Some of the top brands around the world utilize the MySQL database and they include Facebook, Wikipedia, Google (not for search), YouTube, and Flickr.
 Content Management Systems (CMS) like WordPress, Drupal, Joomla, phpBB etc. A huge number of website developers around the world are also using MySQL to design web applications.